allmamun556/FlightPricePrediction1/README.md

 FlightPricePrediction is a python web application which can predict the flight price based on Departue Time, Arrival Time, Source, destination, Stopage and based on airlines.
 This platform is  used  FLASK  and give response based on HTTP request.
 Random Forest Machine learning approach has been used here.

 # About Data
- Data is taken from kaggle.[Here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh) is  more information of the Data.
+ Data is taken from kaggle.
+[Here](https://www.kaggle.com/nikhilmittal/flight-fare-prediction-mh) is  more information of the Data.

 # Random Forest
 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision  trees at training time and outputting the class that is the mode of the classes (classification) or mean/average prediction (regression) of the individual trees.Random    decision forests correct for decision trees' habit of overfitting to their training set.Random forests generally outperform decision trees, but their accuracy is lower than gradient boosted trees.